-The diagram below shows the AIG Life Board members as at 31 December 2020:
+The diagram below shows the AIG Life Board members as at 31 December 2021:

-On 31 December 2020 Adam Winslow resigned from the Board.
 On 20 January 2021, Martin Pike joined the Board.
 Mike Urmston retired from the role of chair on 27 February 2021 and Martin Pike became chair on the same day.
 Laura McCracken joined the Board on 26 February 2021 as an independent non-executive director.
-Todd Solash is in the process of being appointed as the shareholder director.
+Todd Solash was appointed as the shareholder director on 6 August 2021.